 Your metabolism is a fundamental component of overall health.
 It’s essentially your body’s ability to process, utilize, and store energy from the food you eat.

 We can get a sense of our metabolic health by looking at our blood sugar levels, insulin, cholesterol, blood pressure, and weight.

-Insulin is a vital part of the equation: it’s the hormone that is released when glucose enters the body, and it tells cells to absorb glucose.
+Insulin is a vital part of the equation: it’s the hormone released when glucose enters the body, and it tells cells to absorb glucose.

 However, the bright side is that since our metabolism is so foundational, pursuing metabolic fitness can theoretically help put us in an advantageous position in an extremely multifaceted biological playing field.
-Modern technology like continuous glucose monitors (CGM) allow us to take a peek under the hood to see how our body reacts to food decisions in real-time.
+Modern technology like continuous glucose monitoring (CGM) allows us to take a peek under the hood to see how our body reacts to food decisions in real-time.